nightn/point-cloud-convert/README.md

 ### (1) use point-cloud-convert as API

-There is only one function named `pointCloudConvert`，which takes **two parameters**, the first is input string, and the second is conversion type string, and return a output string. conversion type can be one of the following strings so far:
+There is only one function named `pointCloudConvert`，which takes **two parameters**, the first is an input string, and the second is a conversion type string, and return a output string. conversion type can be one of the following strings so far:

 `pcd2ply`, `pcd2asc`, `ply2pcd`, `ply2asc`, `asc2pcd`, `asc2ply` .